 Authentication happens before network access, not after.
 Integrates with your existing IdP (Okta, Azure AD, etc.).

 OpenNHP is the protocol.
-LayerV.ai is the enterprise platform.
+LayerV is the enterprise platform.

 Production-hardened implementation with SLAs, support, and compliance documentation.